 To create a data frame for data from a bf[1] design, we will want two variables: 1) the response variable observations and 2) the level for each observation of the factor.

-days <- c(2.3, 1.7, 3.6, 4.0, 2.9, 2.7, 2.1, 2.3)
+<- c(2.3, 1.7, 3.6, 4.0, 2.9, 2.7, 2.1, 2.3)

-diet <- c(rep("control", 2), rep("sucrose", 2), rep("glucose", 2), rep("fructose", 2))
+days <- c(rep("control", 2), rep("sucrose", 2), rep("glucose", 2), rep("fructose", 2)) diet

 Right now these two variables are just lists of information that are unrelated to each other.

-Finally, to relate the variables to each other, both variables are contain in a data frame with the data.frame() function, and the data frame is saved in an object called leaf.
-A data frame is a list of lists!
+Finally, to relate the variables to each other, both variables are contain in a data frame with the data.frame()

-leaf <- data.frame(days, diet)
+<- data.frame(days, diet) leaf

-Take a look at the data frame with the View() function.
+Take a look at the data frame with the View()

 View(leaf)